Best hatchback 2024

 The latest Corolla has a far more interesting design than previous models, as Toyota looks to inject more verve into its model line-up.
 This carries through to the interior, which is as impeccably built as you’d expect.
 It’s roomy, with good passenger space and a decent boot – and that’s despite the Corolla coming as standard with a ‘self-charging’ hybrid powertrain.
 Pick from 1.8-litre or higher-output 2.0 motors: either will amaze you at how much driving can be conducted in zero-emissions electric mode, particularly around town.
 There’s a recent added incentive for buying a Toyota, too: up to 10 years’ manufacturer warranty, provided you get the car serviced at Toyota retailers.

 The Mazda 3 is a top choice for enthusiasts and design aficionados alike.
 The company that gives us the MX-5 sports car has injected some of that spirit into its five-door hatchback, which handles in an engaging way and has some really effervescent engines.
-Our favourite is the Skyactiv-X, a revvy and revolutionary 186hp motor that delivers 30 percent fewer emissions than a traditional petrol engine.
+Our favourite is the Skyactiv-X, a revvy and revolutionary 186PS motor that delivers 30% fewer emissions than a traditional petrol engine.
 As for design, the Mazda 3 is an undoubted beauty.
 Its body is beautifully sculpted, with almost concept car-like surfaces, while the high-quality, tactile interior is more premium than some genuine premium brands.
 Then, of course, there’s Mazda’s promise of exceptional reliability, as the icing on the cake.

-The latest SEAT Leon is a car that’s evolved from an overtly sporty model into something well-rounded, but still with a welcome dose of sporty spirit.
+The current SEAT Leon is a car that’s evolved from an overtly sporty model into something well-rounded, but still with a welcome dose of sporty spirit.
 While it handles in an engaging way, the ride is more comfortable and noise levels are lower – particularly in the e-Hybrid plug-in hybrid.
 It’s a good looking car on the outside (we like FR grade) and it feels high quality and user-friendly on the inside.
 If you want the ultimate Leon, racy sister brand Cupra will also sell you a variant with the pace to beat a Ford Focus ST. Whichever Leon you choose, all benefit from the SEAT Easymove programme, which simplifies the purchasing process and maximises value for money.

 The venerable Kia Ceed has recently been facelifted, giving it a fresh appearance and a further lift in interior quality and technology.
 As it was already a stylish and well-equipped car, this only enhances its appeal.
 Kia has even introduced some high-impact metallic colours (we love the new orange hue).
-Great-value prices are a feature across the board, particularly for the core 158hp 1.5-litre T-GDI petrol engine, which is available with a manual or seven-speed DCT automatic gearbox.
+Great-value prices are a feature across the board, particularly for the core 158PS 1.5-litre T-GDI petrol engine, which is available with a manual or seven-speed DCT automatic gearbox.
 There’s also the obvious draw of Kia’s excellent seven-year, 100,000-mile warranty, for ultimate long-term peace of mind.

 What is the most reliable hatchback?